-Best green investment platforms UK: what to look for
+Best green investment platforms UK: what to check before choosing

 Financial information only

-The best green investment platform is not simply the one with the most sustainable branding.
-It is the one that gives you the right account wrapper, transparent fees, access to credible funds, useful sustainability data and enough control to avoid accidental greenwashing.
+The best green investment platform is not the one with the loudest sustainable branding.
+It is the one that gives you the wrapper, costs, investment choice and evidence you need to check the actual funds underneath the label.

 What makes an investment platform "green"?

 A UK investment platform is a marketplace and account provider.
-It may offer Stocks and Shares ISAs, General Investment Accounts, SIPPs, junior ISAs, ready-made portfolios, model portfolios, individual shares, funds, ETFs and investment trusts.
+It may offer Stocks and Shares ISAs (individual savings accounts), General Investment Accounts, SIPPs (self-invested personal pensions), junior ISAs, ready-made portfolios, model portfolios, individual shares, funds, ETFs (exchange-traded funds) and investment trusts.
 The platform itself is not automatically green.
 What matters is the range and quality of sustainable investment options available through it.

 Some platforms specialise in ethical or sustainable portfolios.
-Others are broad platforms that offer thousands of funds and ETFs, including ESG options.
+Others are broad platforms that offer thousands of funds and ETFs, including ESG (environmental, social and governance) options.
 A specialist platform may be simpler.
 A broad platform may offer better choice and lower costs.
 Neither is automatically better.

 Selection criteria that actually matter